Newsletter Facebook Twitter Podcasts

 Project>Login, a signature program of Educate Maine, is Maine's Community Partner for Girls Who Code.
 Community Partners can access resources and grant opportunities and help set up new clubs from Girls Who Code.

-In 2025, P>L is expanding the reach of Girls Who Code Summer camps to include overnight experiences.
-If you're interested in helping us grow this program, please consider volunteering or becoming a Girls Who Code Host Site.
+In 2026, P>L is expanding the reach of Girls Who Code Summer camps to include an overnight experience at Husson University in Bangor as well as offering a day camp in Portland.
+If you're interested in helping us grow this program, please consider sponsoring, volunteering or becoming a Girls Who Code Host Site.

 Want to Sponsor?